aws-samples/shopfloor-connectivity/docs/targets/aws-lambda.md

 ---
 ### BatchSize
-Number of output messages to combine in a single invoke request for the lambda function.
-If BatchSize is greater than 1, then the output records are combined in a JSON array.
-The function will be called before the batch size is reached if the maximum payload size will be exceeded.
+This configuration property allows control over message batching when invoking Lambda functions.
+When BatchSize is set greater than 1, multiple messages are combined into a single array before invoking the Lambda function, which can improve efficiency by reducing the number of function invocations.
+The batching process will trigger an invocation either when the batch size is reached or when adding another message would exceed Lambda's payload size limits.

 **Type**: Integer